Covid-19: Support for voluntary sector leaders and their funders

 The following resources may be useful at this time.
 This list includes research from our back catalogue and recent publications on how VCSE leaders and funders are experiencing and responding to Covid-19.

-This briefing shares the experiences of the 20 staff participating in our Evaluation Roundtable Community of Practice sessions during June 2020 and our reflections on the questions and opportunities for funders that they raise.
+This briefing draws on the contributions of 19 learning and evaluation staff from 17 foundations who took part in our Community of Practice, and offers our reflections on the questions and opportunities for funders that they raise.

 Covid-19: The story told by 72 emergency funding applications